Neurohacker Insights Translate Brain Systems Into Helpful Action

 Complex Yet Connected

 The world is more complex, and yet more interconnected.
 The problems are bigger, but also more challenging.
-That means the people doing the problem-solving must have capabilities commensurate with the scope and profound magnitude of the problems.”
+That means the people doing the problem-solving must have capabilities commensurate with the scope and profound magnitude of the multiple problems.”

 Daniel Schmachtenberger: Here At CBJ/084